JetBrains/kotlin-web-site/pages/docs/reference/compatibility-guide-13.md

 **Deprecation cycle**:

-- <1.3: compiler could miss such assertions when type inference was involved, allowing potential `null` propagation during compilation against binaries (see Issue for details).
+- <1.3: the compiler could miss such assertions when type inference was involved, allowing potential `null` propagation during compilation against binaries (see Issue for details).
-- \>=1.3: compiler generates missed assertions.
+- \>=1.3: the compiler generates missed assertions.
 This can case code which was (erroneously) passing `null`s here fail faster.
  `-XXLanguage:-StrictJavaNullabilityAssertions` can be used to temporarily return to the pre-1.3 behavior.
 Support for this flag will be removed in the next major release.

 ### Unsound smartcasts on enum members